irfu/irfu-matlab/mission/solar_orbiter/bicas/readme.txt

 DSI, "dataset ID"
     DATASET_ID or "dataset ID".
 String constant which uniquely identifies a type of dataset.
-    NOTE: DSI is defined by ROC, but the abbreviation "DSI" is defined by BICAS.
-DSI does not formally exist in SolO outside RPW, though the same string components (source+level+descriptor) can be used to define DSI analogously for SolO datasets outside RPW.
+    NOTE: The concept of "dataset ID" is defined by RPW/ROC, but the abbreviation "DSI" is defined by BICAS.
+DSI does not formally exist in SolO outside RPW, though the SolO metadata standards define metadata and filenames with components ("source"+"level"+"descriptor") which together are identical to DSI for RPW datasets and can be used to define DSI analogously for SolO datasets outside RPW.
     NOTE: Must be uppercase by definition (at least when used as string constants by BICAS), though DSIs are represented in lowercase in the official dataset file naming convention (except the "level").
 Uppercase DSI